-When used with block mode memory, the Webster WQSMD interleaves address references with bursts of data - almost doubling Qbus throughput.
-The WQSMD fully conforms with Qbus Block Mode DMA protocol.
-With non block mode memory, the WQSMD automatically reverts to simple DMA.
+With Block Mode DMA, the Webster WQESD interleaves address references with bursts of data - almost doubling Qbus throughput.
+The WQESD fully conforms with Qbus Block Mode DMA protocol.
+With non block mode memory, the WQESD automatically reverts to burst mode DMA.

 After every 16 word DMA transfer there is a 4 microsecond delay to service any pending interrupt or DMA requests from other devices.
-If a DMA request occurs a 'DMA throttle' releases the Qbus after 8 words to prevent data loss from other DMA devices.
+If a DMA request occurs a 'DMA throttle' will release the Qbus after 8 words to prevent data loss from other DMA devices.